A New At-Home Exercise Program:

 Though I liked it, I would NOT recommend “9WCF” as someone’s FIRST Beachbody program.
 Though the level of “9 Week Control Freak” is labeled “Intermediate” (which is the correct label in terms of exercise difficulty), it’s actually “Advanced” in terms of mental and logistical gymnastics of equipment juggling.

 This is my sixth BOD program, and I found myself really struggling to follow for the first two weeks.
-I humbly suggest that you have a base of at least one other BOD program (perhaps “21 Day Fix: Real Time,” “Muscle Burns Fat #mbf,” or even “80 Day Obsession“) under your belt before attempting “9WCF.”
+I humbly suggest that you have a base of at least one other BOD program (perhaps “21 Day Fix: Real Time,” “Muscle Burns Fat #mbf,” “4 Weeks for Every Body,” or even “80 Day Obsession“) under your belt before attempting “9WCF.”
 That will build the confidence and strength needed to persevere through the track-ball-mat-step-weights madness in Autumn’s new program.

 In short, I strongly do recommend “9 Week Control Freak” to anyone who HAS done at least one other Beachbody on Demand program in its entirety, and is willing to push past a steep learning curve with the newfangled equipment.
 I think you’ll find it exciting and refreshingly different from other BOD workouts.
 Most people will want to combine it with some other cardio like running or walking, however.
 Here’s why.